siffiejoe/lua-amalg/README.md

 for multiple virtual resources.
 The file path has to match exactly or else normal file IO is used.

+    ./amalg.lua -o out.lua -s main.lua --init-file initial_content.lua

+The `--init-file` option can be append the content of file on first line on bundle.

     ./amalg.lua -h

 will list all available options (most options are also available as